edmundhung/conform/docs/focus-management.md

 ## Focusing before JavaScript is loaded

-To enable error focus working in a progressive manner, Conform also utilise the [autofocus](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/autofocus) attribute.
+To enable error focus working in a progressive manner, Conform also utilises the [autofocus](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/autofocus) attribute.
 This will be set for you when using the [conform](../packages/conform-react/README.md#conform) helpers, which checks if there is any initial error from the previous submission.

 ```tsx
 import { useForm, conform } from '@conform-to/react';